FAQ

 Does the JSO provide discounted ticket prices for groups?

-Special rates are available for groups of 10 or more.
-Call (517) 782-3221 for details.
+Special rates are available for groups of 15 or more to selected performances.
+Call our JSO Box Office at (517) 782-3221 for details.

 Can I do volunteer work for the JSO?

-To volunteer for fund-raising projects and other exciting events, visit our volunteer page by clicking here or contact the JSO office at (517) 782-3221.
+To volunteer for fundraising projects and other exciting events, visit our volunteer page by clicking here or contact the JSO office at (517) 782-3221.

 Where should I eat before a concert?